Srikarmk/100-days-of-code-Srikar/README.md

 ✅Made a project using react - Boxflix (A movie searching site)

 Felt good after a few days , happy with today's progress !

+## Day 64 of #100DaysOfCode

+✅Made a chrome extension based on covid using @Rapid_API (a very basic one )
+✅Learnt a few functions from Open Cv

+Need to start making notes I'm really dumping stuff into my mind 😬